MathEDU: Feedback Generation on Problem-Solving Processes for Mathematical Learning Support: Dataset construction

 We further analyze variations in students' problem-solving strategies.
 Since quantifying these strategies is challenging, we indirectly assess them by evaluating the number of mathematical expressions used by each student.
-Table~\ref{tab:student_record} shows the average use of equations and written explanations per problem, presented in the last two columns, providing insights into their approaches.
+Figure~\ref{fig:bar} shows the average use of equations and written explanations per problem, providing insights into their approaches.
 This analysis reveals that Students 1, 5, and 6 tend to have more concise problem-solving processes, while Students 2, 3, and 4 have more detailed and complex processes.
 Notably, Student 2 used an average of 7.3124 equations per problem, the highest among the group.